-Dentures are removable appliances that can replace missing teeth and help restore your smile.
-If you’ve lost all of your natural teeth, whether from gum disease, tooth decay or injury, replacing missing teeth will benefit your appearance and your health.
-That’s because dentures make it easier to eat and speak better than you could without teeth – things that people often take for granted.
+Dentures are removable appliances that replace missing teeth and restore your smile.
+If you’ve lost all of your natural teeth, whether from gum disease, tooth decay, or injury, replacing them benefits your appearance and health.
+They make it easier to eat and speak than you could without teeth.
+These are things people often take for granted.

 Yes!
-We do make some types of dentures – Implant-supported dentures and removable partial dentures.
-If you’re in need of full removable dentures, we refer you to Classic Dentures of Maine.
+We do make some types of dentures.
+Specifically, implant-supported and removable partial dentures.
+If you need full removable dentures, we refer you to Classic Dentures of Maine.

 TYPES OF DENTURES

-- Immediate.
-This removable denture is inserted on the same day that the remaining teeth are removed.
+- Immediate – This removable denture is inserted on the same day that the remaining teeth are removed.
 Your dentist will take measurements and make models of your jaw during a preliminary visit.
-You don’t have to be without teeth during the healing period, but may need to have the denture relined or remade after your jaw has healed.
+You don’t have to be without teeth during the healing period.
+However, you may need to have the denture realigned or remade after your jaw has healed.

-- Rinse your dentures before brushing to remove any loose food or debris
+- Rinse your dentures before brushing to remove loose food or debris.

-- Use a soft bristle toothbrush and a non-abrasive cleanser to gently brush all the surfaces of the dentures so they don’t get scratched
+- Using a soft-bristle toothbrush and a non-abrasive cleanser, gently brush the dentures’ surface, so they don’t get scratched.

-- When brushing, clean your mouth thoroughly—including your gums, cheeks, roof of your mouth and tongue to remove any plaque.
-This can help reduce the risk of oral irritation and bad breath.
+- When brushing, clean your mouth thoroughly, including your gums, cheeks, the roof of your mouth, and tongue to remove any plaque.
+This can reduce the risk of oral irritation and bad breath.

-If you have any questions about your dentures, or if they stop fitting well or become damaged, contact your dentist.
+If you have any questions about your dentures, if they stop fitting well, or become damaged, contact your dentist.
 Be sure to schedule regular dental checkups, too.
 The dentist will examine your mouth to see if your dentures continue to fit properly.